mozilla/session-invalidation/README.md

 service-by-service basis, and this tool makes it relatively easy to implement new functionality to do just that.

+### GSuite

+GSuite is used by Mozilla and many organizations as one of the primary sources of common services such as email, calendars etc.  An attacker with access to a user's GSuite session could potentially access these services and send malicious communications to phish other individuals, read emails and access sensitive documents.
+By terminating a user's GSuite session, we can provent them from gaining further access to sensitive resources or manipulating others into downloading malware or submitting credentials to an attacker-owned destination.

 ### Slack

 Where Slack is used by organizations for sensitive communications and file